jxddk/SideProjectDeployment/README.md

 ## Usage

 Make sure that you have Python 3.x and Docker Compose installed.
 Clone the repository and run `python cmd.py docker_compose_up`.
-On Linux, make sure that entrypoint scripts have execution permisisons (`chmod +x ./entrypoints/nginx.sh`) See "Extending" for instructions on extending the template to include other containers.
+On Linux, make sure that entrypoint scripts have execution permissions.
+See "Extending" for instructions on extending the template to include other containers.

 ## Containers